Master of Dietetics

-Throughout the course you will develop specialist skills related to the professional practice of nutrition and dietetics, and have the opportunity to develop competency in dietetic practice through extensive professional practice placements
+Throughout the course you will have the opportunity to develop specialist skills related to the professional practice of nutrition and dietetics, and achieve competency in dietetic practice through extensive professional practice placements.

-Professional practice placements provide you with hands-on experience in clinical, community and food service settings.
-You will also develop research and communication skills through industry-based group electives and projects.
+Professional practice placements provide you with applied experience in clinical, community and food service settings to develop discipline specific knowledge.
+You will also develop research, critical thinking and communication skills throughout the course.

-In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
-Students who fail to obtain a Police Record Check prior to the commencement of clinical placement will not be able to undertake clinical placement.
+In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to professional placements in each calendar year of their course.
+Students who fail to obtain a Police Record Check prior to the commencement of any professional placement will not be able to undertake that placement.

-Students will be asked to undergo serological testing prior to enrolment.
-Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
+Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their professional placement.